-Each of our non-employee directors also receives stock option grants under our 2010 Plan.
+Each of our non-employee directors also receives an annual stock option grant under our 2010 Plan for 12,500 shares, with the grant for the Chairman of the Board including an additional 1,500 shares.
 Options granted to our non-employee directors are intended by us not to qualify as incentive stock options under the Internal Revenue Code of 1986, as amended.
 These option grants are non-discretionary.

-Any person who joins the Board of Directors as a non-employee director will receive an option to purchase 15,000 shares of common stock upon his or her election.
-In addition, any person who is a non-employee director on the date of each annual meeting of our stockholders will be automatically granted, on the annual meeting date, an option to purchase 10,000 shares of common stock.
-Members of the Scientific Advisory Committee receive an option to purchase 6,000 share of common stock every four years.
-The annual retainer amount and option grant may be pro-rated for a director that joins the Board other than at the first meeting of the Board following the annual meeting of stockholders.
-In addition, directors may elect to convert their retainer amounts, in whole or in part, into options under the 2010 Plan with an aggregate exercise price equal to three times the amount elected for conversion.
+In addition, any person who joins the Board of Directors as a non-employee director will receive an option to purchase 15,000 shares of common stock upon his or her election.
+The annual retainer amount and option grant could be pro-rated for a director that joined the Board other than at the first meeting of the Board following the annual meeting of stockholders.

-Initial grants (i.e., those made upon a non-employee director's election to our Board of Directors) vest over two years following the date of grant, and annual grants, including any retainer amounts that are converted, vest at the rate of 1/4th each quarter after the date of grant.
-Grants to the Scientific Advisory Committee vest over a four-year period.
+Initial grants (i.e., those made upon a non-employee director's election to our Board of Directors) vest over two years following the date of grant, and annual grants vest at the rate of 1/4th each three months after the date of grant.
+The exercise price for option grants is equal to the closing price for the Company's common stock on the option grant date.
 In general, the term of stock options granted under the 2010 Plan may not exceed ten years.

-Unless the terms of a director's stock option agreement provide for earlier or later termination, if an optionholder's service relationship with us, or any affiliate of ours, ceases for any reason, the optionholder may exercise any vested options up to three years from cessation of service.
+Unless the terms of a non-employee director's stock option agreement provide for earlier or later termination, if an optionholder's service relationship with us, or any affiliate of ours, ceases for any reason, the optionholder may exercise any vested options up to three years from cessation of service.

-The following table shows for the fiscal year ended December 31, 2011 certain information with respect to the compensation of all persons who served as directors of the Company during the year, other than Dr. Hacksell, who is a Named Executive Officer and received no additional compensation for his services as a director:
+The following table shows for the fiscal year ended December 31, 2013 certain information with respect to the compensation of all persons who served as directors of the Company during the year, other than Dr. Hacksell, who is a Named Executive Officer and received no additional compensation for his services as a director: